GerritCodeReview/plugins_multi-site/DESIGN.md

 risks that the system will reach a Split Brain situation (see [issue #10554](https://bugs.chromium.org/p/gerrit/issues/detail?id=10554)).

 #### The diagram below illustrates the happy path with crash recovery returning the system to a healthy state.
+(XXX What is the W0 - W1 border?)

 ![Healthy Use Case](images/git-replication-healthy.png)